MattNolanLab/SPAD_in_vivo/README.md

 ## SPAD_ex_vivo_analysis
 Analysis codes for our ex vivo imaging data of Voltron with SPAD (Tian's experiments).

+## SPAD_simulation

+A simple jupyter notebook to simulate the sensor for fiber photometry with different sets of LED stimulations.
+Using this file, the sensor's response can be simulated and shot noise limitation can be observed.

 ## SPAD_Python

 Python files to implement Python-based GUI.